Rs. 9 lakh Loan

 Getting a Rs.
 9 lakh loan against securities is more straightforward than most other loan types.
 Since you're pledging your existing financial assets as collateral, your eligibility is primarily determined by the value and type of those investments.
 Here’s what you need to qualify:

-• Nationality: Only Indian residents are eligible to apply for a LAS with most financial institutions.
+• Nationality: Only Indian residents are eligible.

 You don’t need a high salary or perfect credit score.
 If you own investments, you can avail a loan against securities.
 Apply now